elvinfu/RPGGame/README.md

 Z to go to next dialogue.

-Z or space to attack during the attack portion.
+Z or Space to attack during the attack portion.